Bauchibred/ethernaut-solutions/README.md

 }
 ```

 The extcodesize basically returns the size of the code in the given address, which is caller for this case.
 Contracts have code, and user accounts do not.
-To have 0 code size, you must be an account; but wait, how will we pass the first gate if that is the case?
+So some developers might want only EOAs to interact with their contracts and have this as a requirement, but from this challenge we can already see that `extcodesize` being equal to zero does not necessarily mean that the caller is an EOA.
 Here is the trick of this gate: extcodesize returns 0 if it is being called in the constructor!
 In short, we have to execute our attack from within the constructor, cause when we first deploy a contract, the extcodesize of that address is 0 until the constructor is completed!
 Check this stack convo for more understanding on extcodesize "https://ethereum.stackexchange.com/questions/15641/how-does-a-contract-find-out-if-another-address-is-a-contract/15642#15642"